tariqnaseem333/Java-Spring-Backend/README.md

 1.)
 Solve 3 Assignment Problems based on all the topics learned till now\
 2.)
 Implemented proper structure of an Enterprise Application and Validator Class in Maven Project - [ Project 1 : Infy Academy](https://github.com/tariqnaseem333/Infy-Academy.git)

+### Day-31: Java Collection Framework
+1.)
+Exception Handling\
+2.)
+List and Generics\
+3.)
+Set Data Structure From Collection Framework\
+4.)
+Solve 1 Problem on Exception Handling, 1 Problem on List and Generics and 1 Problem on Set Data Structure From Collection Framework